 Set aside a couple of hours and calculate your expenses.
-We've got a bills calculator that might help you with that.
 Go through your bank statements and bills.
 Be thorough.
 Guesstimating at this stage means you could have an unrealistic view of what you’re spending.

 There will be some fixed expenses that can’t change and have to be paid, like your rent or mortgage and insurances.
 Others, like phone, internet and power and gas could possibly be negotiated.

 Take the opportunity to make sure you’re on the best deals and check out comparison sites like powerswitch.org.nz (which compares energy companies) to see if switching providers might be worth it.